-CAJAL is a Python package designed to explore and analyze the morphology of cells and its relationship with other single-cell data using the Gromov-Wasserstein (GW) distance.
+CAJAL is a Python package designed to explore and analyze the morphology of cells and its relationship with other single-cell data.

+CAJAL leverages the Python Optimal Transport library to compute the Gromov-Wasserstein (GW) distance between every pair of cells in a given sample.
 This distance quantifies the degree to which the shape of one cell can be transformed into that of another with minimal stretching or bending.
 One of the key benefits of using the GW distance is that it does not require any prior knowledge or model for the morphology of the cells.
 This feature makes CAJAL suitable for studying arbitrarily heterogeneous mixtures of cells with highly complex and diverse morphologies that may defy straightforward classification.